 The Controller for HomeKit app is also one of the few HomeKit apps available that support logs for all of the behind-the-scenes action.
 While limited to when it is running in the foreground on your iOS device, logging will display every little thing that your HomeKit accessories do.
 With logs, you can see the moment an accessory turns on, and it continuously scrolls with updates as they happen.

 Controller for HomeKit is absolute must-have thanks to its ability to backup your HomeKit home.
 This app also includes a handy real-time logging feature.

-With Pushcut, instead of an automation that runs automatically, you can set your iOS device to send you a push notification at a set time instead.
+With Pushcut, instead of automation that runs automatically, you can set your iOS device to send you a push notification at a set time instead.
 So if you are working late in the office, your lights won't go out with you still in it.
 Alternatively, you can ignore the notification and keep on doing your thing without interruption.

-Pushcut may look a little daunting at first, but once you get the hang of creating notifications, you will be your way to a much smarter home.
+Pushcut may look a little daunting at first, but once you get the hang of creating notifications, you will be on your way to a much smarter home.